hmmbob/HomeAssistantConfig/README.md

  - 1x [Qubino Flush Shutter](https://tweakers.net/pricewatch/563345/qubino-flush-shutter-(zmnhcd1)/specificaties/) to control the cover on the attic windows

 ### Wifi Switches
- - 2x [Sonoff basic](https://www.aliexpress.com/item/32831445550.html) switches running ESPhome
+ - 2x [Sonoff basic](https://www.aliexpress.com/item/32831445550.html) switches running ESPhome (so no connection with China!)
- - 2x [Sonoff S20](https://www.aliexpress.com/item/32846334606.html) switches running ESPhome, 1 in use, 1 in spare.
+ - 2x [Sonoff S20](https://www.aliexpress.com/item/32846334606.html) switches also running ESPhome, 1 in use, 1 in spare.

 ### Zigbee sensors
  - 2x [Xiaomi mijia Temperature Humidity Sensor](https://www.aliexpress.com/item/32714410866.html), 1 in the attic, the other in the main bedroom